Fortec Motorsport

-Fortec Motorsport Ltd. is a motor-racing team that races in the GB3 Championship, GB4 Championship and F4 British Championship.
+Fortec Motorsport Ltd. is a motor-racing team that races in the GB3 Championship, GB4 Championship, and F4 British Championship.
 The team was bought in 1995 by current owner Richard Dutton.

 Past drivers for the team include Juan Pablo Montoya, Gianmaria Bruni, Danny Watts, Jamie Green, James Rossiter, Mike Conway, Fabio Carbone and Heikki Kovalainen.

 History

+The company was formed in Newark-on-Trent in 1989 by Peter Ablewhite, of Long Bennington, and mechanical engineer Peter Maxted of Brant Broughton.
+It moved to part of a 50-acre site at Gonerby Moor in 1995, nearby to the NAAFI distribution centre.
+The company left Grantham in 1999.

 Fortec has enjoyed great success since its inception.
 In 2002 Danny Watts won the British Formula Renault Championship for the team, with team-mate Jamie Green following close behind in second.
 In the same year, Fabio Carbone won the prestigious Marlboro Masters Formula Three race, held at Zandvoort in the Netherlands.
 The team's next championship win came with another British Formula Renault title in 2004, with Mike Conway finishing over 90 points clear of his nearest rival, Comtec Racing's Westley Barber.
 Fortec added further team championships in the Formula BMW UK championship, taking three successive titles between 2005 and 2007, also taking drivers' championship titles with Niall Breen and Marcus Ericsson.